vghpe/vghpe.github.io/content/posts/traditionalist.md

 ---

 While I’m no less distressed about my habits, I do think this exercise was better than trying to comprehend outrage through the feed.
 It felt more like excavation—pulling out the repeating patterns and piecing them together as a whole.
-This approach let me detach, and better yet, avoid personalities with stakes in the debate.
+This approach let me detach, and better yet, avoid personalities with financial stakes in the debate.